 - Metacognition allows people to take charge of their own learning.
 It involves awareness of how they learn and an evaluation of their learning needs.
 It involves generating strategies to meet these needs and then implementing the strategies.
 (Hacker, 2009)

 - Learners often show an increase in self-confidence when they build metacognitive skills.
 Self-efficacy improves motivation as well as learning success.

 - Metacognitive skills are generally learned during a later stage of development.
 Metacognitive strategies can often (but not always) be stated by the individual who is using them.

 - For all age groups, metacognitive knowledge is crucial for efficient independent learning because it fosters forethought and self-reflection.

 The Two Processes of Metacognition

-- According to theory, metacognition consists of two complementary processes: 1) the knowledge of cognition and 2) the regulation of cognition.
+Many theorists organize the skills of metacognition into two complementary processes.
+According to theory, metacognition consists of: 1) the knowledge of cognition and 2) the regulation of cognition.

 - Knowledge of cognition has three components: knowledge of the factors that influence one’s own performance; knowing different types of strategies to use for learning; knowing what strategy to use for a specific learning situation.